Thinkific and Teachable are two of the most popular e-learning platforms for teaching a wide variety of topics.

 Thinkific is a secure platform that uses SSL encryption to ensure your data is safe.
 All data is stored in a secure environment, and can only be accessed by you.

-You can always check our security measures through the following steps:
+You can always check their security measures through the following steps:

 The certificate should include these details:

 Teachable is committed to keeping your personal information safe and secure.
-Below are some of the measures we take to protect your data:
+Below are some of the measures they take to protect your data:

-We use the strongest encryption technology available to protect your sensitive data (such as credit card numbers) when it travels over the Internet.
-We do this by using Secure Sockets Layer (SSL) technology.
+They use the strongest encryption technology available to protect your sensitive data (such as credit card numbers) when it travels over the Internet.
+They do this by using Secure Sockets Layer (SSL) technology.

 SSL is a standard security protocol for establishing an encrypted link between a server and a client usually a web server (website) and a browser; or a mail server and a mail client (e.g. Outlook).